Social Media Code of Conduct

 Respect other people’s views

 Avoid hateful, defamatory, obscene, discriminatory or insulting comments, photos or videos as well as posts that personally attack other participants in the discussion.
 Comments of this kind may be deleted.
-Racist and xenophobic comments will not be tolerated and will result in the user being banned.
+Racist comments will not be tolerated and will result in the user being banned.

 Do not advertise anything